71/dance/README.md

 ### Miscellaneous changes

-A few changes were made from Kakoune, mostly out of personal preference, and to make the extension integrate better in VS Code.
-If you disagree with any of these changes, you're welcome to open an issue to discuss it, or to add an option for it by submitting a PR.
+A few changes were made from Kakoune, mostly out of personal preference, and to make the extension integrate better with VS Code.

 - The default yank register `"` maps to the system clipboard.
-- When using the default configuration:
+- When using the default configuration (that is to say, these settings can be modified):
   - The cursor is not a block, but a line: Dance focuses on selections, and using a line instead of a block makes it obvious whether zero or one characters are selected.
 Besides, the line-shaped cursor is the default in VS Code.
   - Changing the mode will also change the `editor.lineNumbers` configuration value to `on` in `insert` mode, and `relative` in normal mode.

 ### Troubleshooting